Verumex/terraform-actions/README.md

           terraform_version: "1.5.4"
 ```

-### plan on pull request open, with cache
+### use cache to optimize plugins download

-Similar to the previous plan workflow, but we add an additional step to retrieve
+Similar to the previous example workflows, we may add an additional step to retrieve
 plugin cache.
 The workflow environment `TF_PLUGIN_CACHE_DIR` is required for
 caching to work.